billchurch/PiCA/docs/architecture.md

 - Keys never leave the secure hardware
 - PIN and PUK protection for YubiKey access
 - Management key for administrative operations
+- Software-based fallback for development and testing environments

 ### Network Security